Binsabbar/oracle-cloud-terraform/modules/network/README.md

 * Security List: the module will create defaul subnet list rules, and you can enhance that further by creating your own security list and pass them as IDs to the subnet.
 You can also use `default_security_list_rules` to specify list of egress ports to the internet for the public and private subnets.

 ## Note about Gateways
+* NAT Gateway is configurable via `nat_gateway` variable.
+When it is created, route rule to `0.0.0.0` is automatically added to `private_route_table` via the nat gateway.
+To disable creation of Nat Gateway, set `nat_gateway.enable` to `false`.
+Moreover, to enable creation, but block traffic, set `nat_gateway.block_traffic` to `true`.

+* Internet Gateway can be disabled via `internet_gateway.enable` variable.

-* NAT gateway is configurable via `nat_configuration` variable.
-Traffic can be blocked.
-When `nat_configuration.block_traffic` is set to true, the route table rule `0.0.0.0/0` via NAT is removed from table.
+* Servie Gateway is configurable via `service_gateway` variable, and can be disabled as well.
+When it is created, route rule to "Services ID" is automatically added to `private_route_table`.

-* Internet gateway can be disabled via `enable_internet_gateway` variable.

 ## Limitations
 * The module does not support VCN Peering.